darkyen/webtask-badge/README.md

 10. You deploy it using webtask cli.

 ## Why I made this ?
-I originally wanted to use plivo for an example webtask, and didn't find it in the sandbox.
+I originally wanted to use plivo for an example to learn using webtask, and didn't find it in the sandbox.
 So I thought how cool would it be to have a webtask that compiles webtask in the webtask environment.
-And this is what I made.
 This built itself as well as [Plivo Example](https://github.com/darkyen/hello-webtask).
 While doing this I learnt a lot about webtask and its environment.
-Essentially this was hacked in 2 days!
+Essentially this was hacked in 2 days (or late coffee filled eye soring nights)!

 ## Future additions / Plans
 - An interface.